Rottweiler dog breed information and advice

 Grooming

-Rottweilers have a flat coat with coarse fur that requires minimal grooming.
+Rottweilers have a flat black and brown coat with coarse fur that requires minimal grooming.
 But they have a double coat that changes in thickness depending on the time of year which means that they do shed a lot.
 Brushing your dog regularly will help to remove the loose hairs from the undercoat.

-You won’t need to bath your Rottweiler more than once a month.
+You won’t need to bathe your Rottweiler more than once a month.
 Only bath your dog when they are smelly or very dirty.
 If you wash them too much, they will lose their natural oils.

 Exercise